PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

         | `templates`
       -  - Can change everything depending on the context
       -  - Is difficult to debug
-         - Neasting of jinja2 templates is difficult, but often requested e.g. with use of needuml or needs templates
+         - | Neasting of jinja2 templates is difficult,
+           | but often requested e.g.
+           | with use of needuml or needs-templates
       - +
       - +